jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-We just wrote the same context manager 5 times, this is a good candidate for a rewrite.
-Let's remove the duplication.
+We just wrote the same context manager 5 times, this is a good candidate for a rewrite. let us remove the duplication.
 Update `test_catching_attribute_errors_in_tests`
 ```python
         with self.assertRaises(AttributeError):
             module.non_existent_attribute